apigear-io/apigear-docs/content/en/objectapi/modules.md

 A module can have an additional `info` block to describe in more detailed the module information.

-Typically a module consist of the `objectapi` version declaration, the module name and version, the list of interfaces, structures and signals.
+Typically, a module consists of the `objectapi` version declaration, the module name and version, the list of interfaces, structures and signals.

-The version number must be written as a string, otherwise it wil be converted to a numeric value (e.g. 1 for 1.0).
+The version number must be written as a string, otherwise it will be converted to a numeric value (e.g. 1 for 1.0).

-Only objectapi, name, version are mandatory.
+Only objectapi version, name and module version are mandatory.
 The other identifiers are optional.

 ```yml
 objectapi: "1.0"